jeanbourgain8/jeanbourgain8.github.io/posts/Blogsite/2023-02-23-17:38:35/index.md

 - Information Theory,
 - Computer Networks etc.

 During my bachelors, I have been part of various extra-academic activities.
 I was part of a Gold-Winning Ad-Design Team, Product Design Team, Chemical Innovation Team & Hardware Modelling Teams.
 I also played some hockey briefly during my 2nd year.
 I have also guided some of juniors for an Open-IIT Product Design Competition.

 ## 2016 - 2019
 ---

-I joined HPE in **Aug'16**, there I worked on Spring Boot Frameworks, Hibernate etc. Initially I did some (junk) Splunk setup &  Automation works.
+I joined HPE in **Aug'16**, there I worked on Spring Boot Frameworks, Hibernate etc. Initially, I did some (junk) Splunk setup &  Automation works.
 Later some UI and by the end mostly Backend works I was doing (on whole, I got some full stack experience).
 I didn't find the work much interesting and realized that I would be better at doing R&D works than software.
-So, I resigned in **Sept'17**, hoping to apply for Masters in 2018 (start MS in 2019), after spending some time on my own to identify my interests precisely.
+So, I resigned in **Sept'17**, hoping to apply for Masters in 2018 (starting MS in 2019), after spending some time on my own to identify my interests precisely.

-During this period, from graduation till my resignition **(Aug'16 - Aug'17**), I have gained some interest in [Prof. Ira Kemelmacher's](https://www.irakemelmacher.com/) working areas - 3D Facial Reconstruction, SLAM (partially) etc. Also then, there wasn't much buzz about Deep Learning etc. yet, not at least in India.
+During this period, from graduation till my resignition **(Aug'16 - Aug'17**), I have gained some interest in [Prof. Ira Kemelmacher's](https://www.irakemelmacher.com/) working areas - 3D Facial Reconstruction, SLAM (partly) etc. Also, back then, there wasn't much buzz about Deep Learning etc. yet, not at least in India.
 Though Yann's, Hinton's & Fei-Fei's models were just starting to make some noise, they didn't get much attention (that's what I think).
 The pre-doc programs at MSR-India, Google etc., were also not so well known back then.

-I resigned my job but had to spend some time on growing works to decide upon my interests between ML Theory & ML Applied.
-For my thesis, I worked on Machine Learning Theory, but as I said, I was also getting some interest in 3D Facial Reconstruction, SLAM etc. So, I decided to apply for Research Assistanship at IISC - CSA.
-At that time, with having my prior work a little statistically inclined, I found Ambedkar Dukkipati for (ML-Theory) & VAL Lab in CDS (for ML in images - CV etc.) as professors suitable to work with.
+I resigned my job, but had to spend some time on the growing heap of works then (ML & DL buzz just got picked up) to decide upon my interests between ML Theory & ML Applied.
+For my thesis, I worked on Machine Learning Theory, but I also started gaining some interest in 3D Facial Reconstruction, SLAM etc. So, to check with the dilemma, I decided to apply for Research Assistanship at IISC - CSA.
+At that time, having some of prior experience a little statistically inclined, I found Ambedkar Dukkipati for (ML-Theory) & VAL Lab in CDS (for ML in images - CV etc.) as professors suitable to work with.
 I applied for VAL Lab and was asked to attend an interview for the RA Position.
 I did attend but returned back in the middle of the interview.
-I had a little argument with them about their notations on Regression Cost Minimization Function which they asked me to derive.
-And also I realised that they wanted me more for the implementation parts of the project than for theoretical understanding of Deep Learning workings on images.
+I had some argument with them about their notations on Regression's Cost Minimization Function, which they asked me to derive.
+And also I realised that they wanted me more for the implementation parts of the project than for the theoretical understanding of workings of Deep Learning on images.

-I returned to home, used up my last amounts of salary left in my bank account to build a PC.
+I returned to home, used up my last amounts of salary left in my bank account to [build a PC](link://slug/deep-learning-setup).
 It costed me around 1 Lakh, I assembled the PC myself, where I bought the parts in all kinds of sales.
 By that time, AWS & Google Cloud - GPUs & TPUs services weren't much known, I think they didn't even get started.
 So, that's why I had to burn so much of my money.

 Anyways, between **Oct'17 - Jul'18**.
 I built my PC, installing all softwares & their patches, version matchings (all of this took loads of time, which one might easily misjudge as too much since it is has become very easy now to create a setup ready for ML & DL works).